Zealand

-It is the 13th-largest island in Europe by area and the 4th most populous.
+Zealand is the 13th-largest island in Europe by area and the 4th most populous.
 It is connected to Sprogø and Funen by the Great Belt Fixed Link and to Amager by several bridges in Copenhagen.
 Indirectly, through the island of Amager and the Øresund Bridge, it is also linked to Scania in Sweden.
-In the south, the Storstrøm Bridge and the Farø Bridges connect it to Falster, and beyond that island to Lolland, from where the Fehmarnbelt Tunnel to Germany is planned.
+In the south, the Storstrøm Bridge and the Farø Bridges connect it to Falster, and beyond that island to Lolland; the Fehmarnbelt Tunnel, currently under construction, would connect Lolland to the German island of Fehmarn, which is itself connected with mainland Europe.

 Copenhagen, the capital of Denmark, with a population between 1.3 and 1.4 million people in 2020, is located mostly on the eastern shore of Zealand and partly on the island of Amager.
 Other cities on Zealand include Roskilde, Hillerød, Næstved, Helsingør, Slagelse, Køge, Holbæk and Kalundborg.

 Administratively, Zealand is divided between two Danish regions: The Copenhagen metropolitan area and North Zealand belong to the Capital Region, while the major and more rural part of the island belongs to the Zealand Region.

 Etymology

 The origin of the Danish name Sjælland is not exactly known.
 Sjæl in modern Danish means "soul"; a derivation from siô/sæ (meaning "lake" or "sea") has been assumed.
 However, today a common hypothesis is that the Old Danish form Siâland is based on the word *selha- with the ending *wundia-.
 The latter means "indicates, resembles".
 The word *selha- may have two different meanings: "seal" (in modern Danish sæl) or "deep bay, fjord".
 Since Roskilde is a major and ancient settlement on Zealand, accessible by sea through the narrow Roskilde Fjord (branched from the Isefjord), it has been assumed that the sailors named the island after this.
+The Swedish name of the island is Själland, an adaptation to the different orthography used in that language.

 The English form may be borrowed from the German form Seeland.
 These forms might be based on the assumption that the first part means sea or lake (German See), or they could simply be based on an alternative Danish form of the name, Sælland, which was common until the 19th century.

-Unlike the Danish island, the Pacific nation of New Zealand is named after the Dutch province of Zeeland.
+Relation to New Zealand

+The island nation of New Zealand has no etymological relations to Zealand.
+New Zealand is named after the Dutch province of Zeeland, which is sometimes referred to as and/or anglicized to Zealand, but is not to be confused with the Danish island.
+However, there is a historical connection between Denmark and New Zealand based on 19th century immigration of Scandinavians, especially Danes, to New Zealand's North Island, particularly to the districts of the southern Hawkes Bay and the northern Wairarapa.